arach/Konfigurater/replit.md

 - June 24, 2025.
 Created comprehensive README with project philosophy, usage instructions, and acknowledgments
 - June 24, 2025.
 Implemented chat assistant with DOIO-specific key mapping suggestions and conversational interface
 - June 24, 2025.
 Enhanced chat with conversation history and contextual responses for continuous messaging
+- June 24, 2025.
+Fixed chat to actually use OpenAI API instead of basic suggestions for intelligent responses
+- June 24, 2025.
+Made chat assistant more conversational and less prescriptive, responding naturally to user input
 ```

 ## User Preferences